All Episodes

 I have a quick question for you.

-By having more control over that space, he creates almost a bottleneck there.
+You know, he creates almost a bottleneck there.

-And I think what we're seeing is that what happens when you Let all the steam out is a massive, diffuse organization that nobody can have any control over, you know?
+And I think what we're seeing is that what happens when you let all the steam out is a massive diffuse organization that nobody can have any control over, you know?

 dan friesen